 His research interests fall in the broad areas of Data Analytics and Parallel/Distributed Data Mining, and include Urban Computing, Smart Cities, Crime Data Mining, Energy-aware Cloud Computing, Cloud\Grid services architectures, Knowledge Discovery applications.
 He co-authored over sixty scientific papers in international journals, conference proceedings, and edited volumes.
 He received two best paper awards and a best paper nomination in three international conferences.
 He served as a chair, organizer, panelist and program committee member of several international conferences.
 He is member of the Editorial Board of two scientific journals.

 He received his Ph.D. in Systems and Computer Engineering from the University of Calabria in 2006.
 From 2003 to 2006 he was a research fellow, at ICAR-CNR, working on data mining systems and applications.
 In 2005 he was visiting scholar at Rensselaer Polytechnic Institute (Troy, NY) working on high-dimensional categorical clustering issues.
-In 2015 and 2016 he spent short visiting periods at Urban Center for Computation and Data (University of Chicago, IL), working on urban data analytics and crime prediction.
+From 2015 to 2017 he spent short visiting periods at Urban Center for Computation and Data (University of Chicago, IL) and Rutgers University (NJ), working on urban data analytics and crime prediction.